 Prior to painting your home, it is always advisable to clean it free of dirt and mildew.
 Even if you’re not painting, you should keep your wooden or vinyl sided house clean.
 Think about it in simpler terms, we clean our cars how many times a week, or month?
 Living in New England we all know salt eats our cars, and to keep them in good shape we must clean them, not to mention they are much more attractive when not covered in dirt!
 Wouldn’t you want to keep your house clean and attractive as well?
 The mildew will eat away at your paint coating or wood, and eventually you have to spend a larger sum of money to replace rotting wood or failing paint.
-Not to mention the car that costs $10,000 plus, is much less expensive than your home at $300,000 plus!
+On your roof you will develop lichen, moss, or both, these will retain water which will impact speed up their growth.
+It puts additional weight on your roof and it actually eats away at the asphalt. *(Not to mention the car that costs $10,000 plus, is much less expensive than your home at $300,000 plus)!
 Shouldn’t we keep our larger investment clean and maintained as well?
 And our house is a yearly issue, not monthly or weekly one as a car would be!

-So now that we know we should clean our homes, much like a car there are several ways to do so.
+We have a state-of-the-art, truck mounted cleaning system, specifically designed to provide a better job, increase our service to you, and it makes the job simpler for the staff as well!
+We can now come from 4000 PSI down to 4psi with a simple twist of a knob.
+We have three separate water storage units on the truck to bring our own products if needed.
+We have both cold water and hot water, which enables us to use less pressure and less chemicals, to give you a better job!
+There are many different ways to clean your home.
 Typically, a power washer can be used, but do we really need 3000 PSO to do so?
-No, of course not- work smarter, not harder is my motto.
-We at One Stop prefer to apply our cleaner at lower pressures either through a downstream injector (adds chemicals to hose after the pump, so it mixes in downstream with minimal pressure) or we apply via a separate smaller pump.
+No, not always!
+Work smarter, not harder is my motto, thus we prefer to apply our cleaner at lower pressures either through a downstream injector (adds chemicals to hose after the pump, so it mixes in downstream with minimal pressure) or we apply via a separate smaller pump.
 Both systems use lower pressure, as the tip and pressure must be dialed down to allow chemicals to pick up through the injectors.
 More often than not we use an actual garden hose, but we have the pressure standing by for specific situations.
 We often do a double rinse and use a fragrant detergent after our standard wash to further clean and leave a fresh aroma.
 Once done, we lightly clean the windows at same time (not an actual window cleaning per say, but we do not want to leave a heavy residue upon completion) Again, we also often use a separate pump system more often than not.
 It runs thru a standard garden hose, out a standard garden nozzle, with same pressure you will get from any standard water faucet.
 This is why we can confidently say we offer a non-damaging system for older, more delicate surfaces.
 We also prefer this system to clean wooden roofs, and even asphalt roofs, to remove unsightly staining with no damage or water penetrating through the inside.
 We are asked many questions and I will list some of our more commonly heard one’s for you.

 EXAMPLES OF LOWER PRESSURE SITUATIONS